leeola/hob/README.md

 With that said, the first versions mainly focus on overall API design and will not have much *(if any)* ability to be configured via the Web UI.

+## Motivation

+I was dismayed with some of the slow response times for products like IFTTT, so i wanted a generic and as flexible-as-possible event trigger system.
+Hob and Hob Plugins will be an evolving software suite towards this goal.

 ## API Design

 Hob is implemented as a series of events and actions tied together by